YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Identifying the Current Global Directory
 +++++++++++++++++++++++++++++++++++++++++

-At process startup, the environment variable ydb_gbldir identifies the global directory to the process.
-M application code can access and change the global directory through the $ZGBLDIR intrinsic special variable, which is initialized from $ydb_gbldir at process startup.
+At process startup, the environment variable gtmgbldir identifies the global directory to the process.
+M application code can access and change the global directory through the $ZGBLDIR intrinsic special variable, which is initialized from $gtmgbldir at process startup.
 M application code can also use extended global references with the || or {} syntax.

-Note that $ydb_gbldir / $ZGBLDIR are pathnames.
+Note that $gtmgbldir / $ZGBLDIR are pathnames.
 If they do not start with a "/", then the pathname is relative and YottaDB searches for the global directory starting in the current working directory.

-To change the Global Directory used by processes, specify a new value for ydb_gbldir.
+To change the Global Directory used by processes, specify a new value for gtmgbldir.

 Example:

 .. parsed-literal::
-   $ export ydb_gbldir=/home/jdoe/node1/prod.gld
+   $ export gtmgbldir=/home/jdoe/node1/prod.gld

-When you invoke GDE and no Global Directory exists for ydb_gbldir, GDE creates a minimal default Global Directory that is a starting point or template for building global directories for your specific needs.
+When you invoke GDE and no Global Directory exists for gtmgbldir, GDE creates a minimal default Global Directory that is a starting point or template for building global directories for your specific needs.

 To retain the default Global Directory, exit GDE without making any changes.

 Example:

 .. parsed-literal::
-   $ export ydb_gbldir=/home/jdoe/node1/prod.gld
+   $ export gtmgbldir=/home/jdoe/node1/prod.gld

 ++++++++++++++++++++++++++++++++++++
 Creating a Default Global Directory
 ++++++++++++++++++++++++++++++++++++

-When you invoke GDE and no Global Directory exists for ydb_gbldir, GDE produces a default Global Directory that contains a minimal set of required components and values for database characteristics.
+When you invoke GDE and no Global Directory exists for gtmgbldir, GDE produces a default Global Directory that contains a minimal set of required components and values for database characteristics.
 It can be used for purposes such as development and testing work.
 A default Global Directory also serves as a starting point or template for building custom global directories.

 To retain the default Global Directory, quit GDE without making any changes.

 Example:

 .. parsed-literal::
-   $ ydb_gbldir=/usr/accntg/jones/mumps.gld
+   $ gtmgbldir=/usr/accntg/jones/mumps.gld
-   $ export ydb_gbldir
+   $ export gtmgbldir
-   $ $ydb_dist/mumps -dir
+   $ $gtm_dist/mumps -dir
    YDB>do ^GDE
    %GDE-I-GDUSEDEFS, Using defaults for Global Directory /usr/accntg/jones/mumps.gld